TheMrityunjayPathak/TheMrityunjayPathak/README.md

 To address this problem, I built and deployed a complete end-to-end machine learning pipeline :
 - Data Collection
-  - Scraped a dataset of 2,800+ used cars from Cars24 using Selenium and BeautifulSoup.
+  - Scraped a dataset of 2,800+ cars from the web using Selenium and BeautifulSoup.
 - Data Optimization
   - Optimized memory consumption of dataset by downcasting data types.
   - Stored the dataset in Parquet format, which compresses data without losing information.